sethvoltz/voltzbach.com/content/wedding-party.md

 **Jennifer Brody**

-Sister of the Bride, met Jamie at birth, likes running, eating like a vegan, and traveling, fun fact: she is also a Gaucho (OLE!)
+Sister of the Bride, met Jamie at birth, likes running, eating like a vegan, and traveling, fun fact: she and Mike live down the street from Jamie and Seth & she is also a Gaucho (OLE!)

 **Patricia Bobek**

-Friend from UCSB, college roommates & UNR, lives in WeHo, likes biking, writing, and watching interesting & strange documentaries, fun fact: she is a cat lady who owns no cats
+Friend from UCSB, college roommates & UNR, lives in WeHo, likes biking, writing, and watching interesting & strange documentaries, fun fact: I spend Xmas with her family in Boise, ID & she is a cat lady who owns no cats

 **Rebecca Black**

-Friend from HS, met Jamie playing basketball, lives in Seattle (lucky!), likes churros, romantic comedies, and Justin Bieber, fun fact: Rebecca Black is not THE Rebecca Black
+Friend from HS, met Jamie playing basketball, lives in Seattle (lucky!), likes churros, romantic comedies, and Justin Bieber, fun fact: she owns an adorbs puppy named Oliver & she is not THE Rebecca Black

 **Randi Hecht (Castro)**

-Friend from Reno, met Jamie at the same bar as Seth, lives in Reno, has the cutest animals ever, likes biking, dancing, and adventures around town, fun fact: she is married to Ariel, the groomsman
+Friend from Reno, met Jamie at the same bar as Seth, lives in Reno, has the cutest animals ever, likes biking, dancing, and adventures around town, fun fact: she owns her own successful busines and is married to Ariel, the groomsman

 **Celia Zisman**